@cluster_defaults

 , which expands to the tested backend.
 This way if there is a problem with the test user, it affects only a single backend.

-The proxy needs a passdb listing the test users.
+Both the proxy and the backend need a passdb, which can authenticate the test users.
 They could be in the same passdb as the real users, or they can have a separate passdb.
 In the latter case, it should be placed as the first passdb to catch the test users.

 cluster_backend_test_username = probe-%{backend_host}